-New Zealand does not have the legal regulatory framework for succession of digital assets such as email accounts, cryptocurrency and block-chain.
+New Zealand does not have a legal regulatory framework for succession of digital assets such as email accounts, cryptocurrency and blockchain.
 They are not recognised as currency or property by the Financial Markets Authority, Reserve Bank or the IRD.

 There are, however, no legal barriers to transferring digital assets to the trustee of a New Zealand trust.
-This would entail transferring possession and legal title, ie, by providing the trustee with the means to obtain possession and legal title (such as usernames and passwords etc).
+Recent case law has confirmed that digital assets are capable of being added to the trust fund of a trust.
+Transferring digital assets to a New Zealand trust would entail transferring possession and legal title – ie, by providing the trustee with the means to obtain possession and legal title (such as usernames and passwords, etc).

 Both on and offshore trusts have been traditionally used as estate planning vehicles in New Zealand since the early 19th century.
 It is quite common for New Zealand families to hold their assets in trusts.
 In addition, a large number of New Zealand businesses and significant asset-holding enterprises are held or managed by trusts.